-The primary role of the Campus Planning Coordinator is to perform general office management duties and assists the Director, Campus Planning, and Campus Planning Team Members.
+The primary role of the Campus Planning Coordinator is to perform general office management duties and assist the Director of Campus Planning and Campus Planning Team Members.
 Responsibilities include processing and tracking purchase orders related to construction projects, processing and tracking invoices related to construction projects, coordination of both internal and external meetings, maintaining both physical and digital asset inventories, FFE (Furniture, fixture and equipment) procurement for capital and non-capital projects, maintaining furniture campus standards for all buildings and assisting project managers in the timely completion of tenant improvements, office moves and city permitting process by keeping updated logs pertinent to construction.

 Reports to: Director, Campus Planning